“It Is All about The Pause”

 Don’t pause just once a year, pause often and really see what the world has laid out in front of you Click to tweet

 Our hosts showed a true love of their country and what it had to offer to visitors from around the world.
 It was not boastful or over-the-top.
 Costa Rica has not fallen into the tourist trappings of many other countries.
 It is guided by environmental principles and social consciousness.
-The country and the people seem to be truly trying to embrace Pura Vida.
+The country and the people seem to truly embrace Pura Vida.
+They take the time to Pause and enjoy what is all around them.

-Monday I was back in my office with a pile of emails awaiting urgent responses and it would have been easy to fall back into the chaos of life.
+The following Monday I was back in my office with a pile of emails awaiting urgent responses and it would have been easy to fall back into the chaos of life.
 However, I decided to take a moment to organize my numerous trip pictures and listen to a CD that was given to me as a gift.
 The CD called Simbiosis by Manuel Obregon, is a beautiful concert in the middle of the rain forest complete with a piano and all the sounds of nature.
-The impact is astounding.
+The impact was astounding.
+And the Pause helped me to focus on what needed to be done with more joy, patience, and gratitude.

 Beverly’s Hot Tip For Celebrating Pause The World Day:

-- Don’t pause just once a year, pause often and really see what the world has laid out in front of you
+- Don’t pause just once a year, pause often and really see what the world has laid out in front of you.
+It can be as simple as noticing the leaves changing colour, the clouds in the sky, or the sounds of bees and the birds.

 If you have some strategies to share – comment on this posting!